 Let’s be honest, Christmas shopping can be stressful.
 There is a way around this, though: savvy shopping.
 Start early on, and you can compare prices on the web ahead of the Christmas rush.
 But don’t forget about the high street!
 In recent years, retailers have lowered costs before the

 There’s almost always a difference between what we want and what we need.
 Is there anything unnecessary weighing down your wallet at the moment?
 Your daily take-out coffee, for example?
 Or perhaps you’re a fan of restaurant trips?
 Though it’s often nice to treat ourselves, it can eat into our budget – and nobody wants that, especially at Christmas time.
 Swap small indulgences for cheap alternatives, such as meals at home, and you’ll be able to better protect your festive finances.

 Christmas can be great fun – but you don’t want to have spent so much over the festive period that you end up skint for the New Year.
 Start saving now, though, and you can prevent this from happening.
 Put aside a few pounds each week from now until January, and you’ll likely be surprised at how much you’ve collected.
 No financial post-Christmas blues for you!

-A contingency fund can help you to feel financially secure throughout the year.
+A contingency fund can help you to feel financially secure throughout the year and help manage your finances.
 Begin yours now, and you’ll have peace of mind throughout Christmas, the New Year and beyond.
-Whoever said that Christmas has to impact our finances?
+Who said that Christmas has to impact our finances?
 With effective holiday prep, you can enjoy a cost-effective, relaxing festive period.